eyoa/tinyapp/README.md

 - Allows editing of the tiny URL once created.
 - Allows deleting of links via a button.
 - Keeps track of the date the link was created.
-- Also keeps a count of how many times the link was used (not necessarily unique).
+- Keeps a count of how many times the link was used.
+- Keeps a timestamp of the visits using short URL.
+- Shows the number of unique visitors for the short URL
 - Registers Users
 - Displays email of logged in user
 - Has logout button that will clear the session cookie